A Comprehensive List of the Top Salesforce Developer Interview Questions with Answers and Examples Covering a Broad Range of Topics:

 - List type

-Q #25) What is the use of Roll-up Summary Field and where can you use it?
+Q #25) What is the use of the Roll-up Summary Field and where can you use it?

 Answer: Roll-up summary field can display a value in a master record based on the fields comprising the detail record.
 It creates values in related records such as those in the related lists.
 It can only be used in a master-detail relationship.